scottmconway/nfg-bylaws/bylaws_pandoc.md

   - \cfoot{Revised 3/2008}

 ---
-\begin{center}

-CONSTITUTION OF THE NIAGARA FRONTIER GROTTO OF THE NATIONAL SPELEOLOGICAL SOCIETY
+# CONSTITUTION OF THE NIAGARA FRONTIER GROTTO OF THE NATIONAL SPELEOLOGICAL SOCIETY

-\end{center}
+\vspace{12pt}

 ## ARTICLE I
 The name of this organization shall be the Niagara Frontier Grotto of the National Speleological Society.

 ## ARTICLE II
 The purposes of this organization shall be:

 1. Promote interest in and to advance in all ways the science of speleology.
 2. Protect caves and their natural contents.
 3. Cooperate with, promote and organize the activities of the National Speleological Society and its members in western New York and the Niagara Frontier.